 People with AIDS may experience phases of intense life-threatening illness followed by phases of normal functioning.
 However, many people are too debilitated by the symptoms of AIDS to hold steady employment or do household chores.

-Less than 50 people first infected with HIV over 10 years ago have not developed symptoms of AIDS.
+Less than 50 people are known who were first infected with HIV over 10 years ago and who have not developed symptoms of AIDS.

 Studies are being undertaken to determine the causes for this, such as:

-- Genetic make-up which may protect them from the effects of HIV
+- penetic make-up which may protect them from the effects of HIV

 - Particular immune system characteristics